jamiebeckenstein/home/tarot.md

 I do not do predictive readings, i.e. readings that tell you what will or won’t happen in the future.
 I also don’t read about how other people feel about you (i.e. I won’t read about if someone has a crush on you, but I would read about how you might engage with your feelings about the potential of their crush on you).

-When you email your question, please note what services you’d like and how much you’ll be paying for them [link to pricing section].
-You can send payment via PayPal (jamiebeckenstein@gmail.com) or Venmo [handle].
+When you email your question, please note what services you’d like and [how much you’ll be paying for them](#pricing) You can send payment via PayPal (jamiebeckenstein@gmail.com) or Venmo [@james0ctober].
 I will send a written reading within a week of receiving payment, or respond within 48 hours to start the process of setting a date and time to meet for an in-person reading.

 It is important to note that I am not a trained mental health professional.